GiGurra/heisenberg/README.md

 Got some FancyType that you don't want to rewrite to a Heisenberg type but still want to mix in?
 Just provide a MapDataProducer[FancyType] and MapDataParser[FancyType] type class and you're good to go!

 The name Heisenberg comes from wanting to observe as little of the data as possible, so as to not constrain whoever has the real model/definition of the data and let them evolve their model freely.

+There's no code generation in Heisenberg, but if you need it, it should be easy to add in both directions (e.g. protobuf <-> heisenberg, heisenberg <-> sql statements etc)